 Trainees are required to complete a second (B) placement as part of training.

-The second placement (B) will be a minimum of four to six weeks in a contrast setting.
+The second placement (B) will be for six weeks in a contrasting setting.
 This enables us to ensure that we offer trainees a breadth of experience in their training year.
 Every effort is taken to place trainees in a school geographically convenient for them, without compromising their training needs.

 We are seeking well-qualified graduates who have a passion for learning and a commitment to helping children be the best that they can be.